Zenika/feedzback/docs-source/docs/business-cases/give-spontaneous-feedback.md

 This workflow is much simpler than the feedback request workflow.

-The requester must be authenticated.
+The `giverEmail` must be authenticated.

 Once the feedback is complete, only 1 Firestore document is added: